HBOCodeLabs/wiremock-captain/docs/examples/README.md

 );
 ```

+Webhook is not supported in default WireMock image instance.
+To get
+it to work, an additional webhook `.jar` extension is required to be available
+to the WireMock docker instance.
+Visit [here](https://wiremock.org/docs/docker/)
+or `<root>/scripts/setup.sh` for examples

 ### Usage with jest
 Jest `expect` works well with `WireMock-Captain` and can used for various kinds of checks
 ```typescript